Amlodipine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease.
-Tell your doctor if you have ever had a heart attack, heart or blood vessel disease (such as obstructive coronary artery disease), low blood pressure, or aortic stenosis (narrowing of a heart valve).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart disease, COPD, or aortic stenosis.
+Tell your doctor if you have had a heart attack.

 Possible Side Effects While Using This Medicine